hartwigmedical/scripts/datarequest/README.md

 HMF Data Request Guide
 =====

-This page provides information about the data you received within a data request from Hartwig Medical Foundation.
-Please use the **unique ID** given to your request (eg "DR-XXX") in any communication.
+This page provides information about the data you received within the context of a data request (DR) from Hartwig Medical Foundation.

-In case your data request involves tertiary analysis data (VCF/TXT) you can find these in our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl).
-In case your data request involves BAM files, you can find the links to the BAMs in our [Download Portal](https://portal.hartwigmedicalfoundation.nl).
-Both the download portal and nextcloud require an OKTA account using dual-factor authentication.
+## General Notes:
+ - Sharing of data is done via OKTA accounts which require dual-factor authentication.
+The OKTA account is required to access our [Nextcloud Portal](https://nc.hartwigmedicalfoundation.nl) and our [Download Portal](https://portal.hartwigmedicalfoundation.nl).
+ - Please use the **unique ID** given to your request (eg "DR-XXX") in any communication with us about your data request.
+ - When publishing results based on HMF data, please be aware that you can only refer to our samples using their HMF-IDs.
+These IDs are currently not shared when you receive data but can be requested whenever they become relevant.

 ## Clinical Data